 Senior Staff Scientist

-DAVINCI+ (Deep Atmosphere Venus Investigation of Noble gases, Chemistry, and Imaging Plus) will analyze Venus' atmosphere to understand how it formed, evolved and determine whether Venus ever had an ocean.
+DAVINCI+ (Deep Atmosphere Venus Investigation of Noble gases, Chemistry, and Imaging Plus).
+DAVINCI+ will analyze Venus' atmosphere to understand how it formed, evolved and determine whether Venus ever had an ocean.
 DAVINCI+ plunges through Venus' inhospitable atmosphere to precisely measure its composition down to the surface.
 The instruments are encapsulated within a purpose-built descent sphere to protect them from the intense environment of Venus.
 The “+” in DAVINCI+ refers to the imaging component of the mission, which includes cameras on the descent sphere and orbiter designed to map surface rock-type.
-The last U.S.-led, in-situ mission to Venus was in 1978.
 The results from DAVINCI+ have the potential to reshape our understanding of terrestrial planet formation in our solar system and beyond.
-James Garvin of NASA's Goddard Space Flight Center in Greenbelt, Maryland, is the Principal Investigator, and Goddard would provide project management.
+James Garvin, Chief Scientist of NASA Goddard Space Flight Center in Greenbelt, Maryland, is the Principal Investigator.
+Additionally, Universities Space Research Association's scientists at LPI, Justin Filiberto and Walter Kiefer, are co-investigators on the DAVINCI+ mission proposal.
+NASA GSFC would provide project management for DAVINCI+.

-The selected investigations will be managed by the Planetary Missions Program Office at NASA's Marshall Space Flight Center in Huntsville, Alabama, as part of the Discovery Program.
+The selected missions will be managed by the Planetary Missions Program Office at NASA's Marshall Space Flight Center in Huntsville, Alabama, for the Discovery Program.
 The Discovery Program conducts space science investigations in the Planetary Science Division of NASA's Science Mission Directorate, guided by NASA's agency priorities and the Decadal Survey process of the National Academy of Sciences.

 Established in 1992, NASA's Discovery Program has supported the development and implementation of over 20 missions and instruments.
 These selections are part of the ninth Discovery Program competition.